Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications

-We use the \df~\cite{diffchaser} as the baseline, since it is the state-of-the-art blackbox approach to our best knowledge.
-Specifically, we use the source code provided by the corresponding authors.
-For the timeout to find triggering inputs for each seed input, we use 240s for both \df and \proj, relatively longer than the timeout used in \df, \ie, 180s.
-We use a longer timeout to mitigate the potential threat that the success rate of either \df or \proj might not saturate within a short period time, thus causing biased comparisons.
-For the population size of \df, we set it to the value as stated in their paper, \ie, 1,000.
-For a fair comparison, we do not include the white-box approach~\cite{deephunter} in our evaluation.
+\myparagraph{Baseline and its Parameters} We use the \df~\cite{diffchaser} as the baseline, since it is the state-of-the-art black-box approach to our best knowledge.
+Specifically, we use the source code and its default settings provided by the corresponding authors.
+For the timeout to find triggering inputs for each seed input, we use the same setting as \df, \ie 180s.
+The experiment platform is a CentOS server with a CPU 2xE5-2683V4 2.1GHz and a GPU 2080Ti.